Quote to Cash vs CPQ: How Revenue Teams Should Think About Each

 • Cash collection or renewals

-Assuming CPQ manages these steps creates broken handoffs, manual workarounds, and downstream revenue risk.
+Assuming CPQ manages these steps creates broken handoffs and downstream revenue risk.

-Now that we’ve defined both concepts individually, the real question becomes how they relate to each other.
+Now that we have defined both concepts individually, the real question becomes how they relate to each other.

 Where CPQ Fits in the Quote-to-Cash Lifecycle

-CPQ is a subset of the Quote to Cash process, not a replacement for it.
-In the quote to cash vs CPQ discussion, this is the point most teams miss.
+CPQ is a subset of the Quote to Cash process, one stage inside it.
+In the quote to cash versus CPQ discussion, this is the point most teams miss.

 CPQ's Exact Role in the Lifecycle